 Manual Action: A Google penalty where a human reviewer concluded that your website did not follow Google’s webmaster quality guidelines.
-A site that receives a manual action either gets their rank greatly reduced or they get removed from the SERPs completely.
+A site that receives a manual action either gets its rank greatly reduced or gets removed from the SERPs completely.
 You can check if your site has a manual action in your Google Search Console.

 Metadata: Data that tells search engines what your website is about.

-Meta Description: A brief description of fewer than 160 characters of the contents of a page and why someone would want to visit it.
-This is often displayed on search engine results pages below the page title as a sample of the content on the page.
+Meta Description: A brief explanation of fewer than 160 characters of the contents of a page and is found in the page’s header code.
+Search engines often use the meta description to display in their SERPs.
+In the search results, the meta description is found below the result’s title and provides a sample of the content on the page.

 Meta Keywords: Previously used by search engines in the 90s and early 00s to help determine what a web page was about, the meta keywords tag is no longer used by any major search engines.

 Minification: To minify something means to remove as many unnecessary characters from the source code as possible without altering functionality.
 Whereas compression makes something smaller, minification actually removes things.

 Mirror Site: A complete replica of a website, placed on a different URL.
 They are often used when the original website generates too much traffic for the server to support.
 Mirror sites serve the population in different locations (different continents) and ensure a positive user experience, with faster page loads.